-Windows 10’s stock Camera application is a pretty decent all-rounder in every aspect.
-However, that does not mean that Windows 10’s Camera app is perfect as it is certainly not.
-Windows 10 users have reported a variety of different problems and issue pertaining to the Camera app, only one of which is the 0xA00F4246 (0x80070005) error.
-Windows 10 users affected by this issue become incapable of using their computer’s camera via the stock Camera app; whenever they try to launch the Camera app, they see an error message containing error code 0xA00F4246 (0x80070005) instead of the camera viewfinder.
+The stock Camera application of Windows 10 is quite proficient in every aspect.
+However, that does not signify that the Camera app of Windows 10 is flawless, as it certainly has its issues.
+Windows 10 users have identified a range of different problems related to the Camera app, with one of them being the 0xA00F4246 (0x80070005) error.
+Users impacted by this issue are unable to utilize the camera of their computer through the stock Camera app.
+Whenever they attempt to launch the Camera app, an error message containing the error code 0xA00F4246 (0x80070005) is displayed, rather than the camera viewfinder.

 Windows 10’s Camera app is a pretty decent camera application all around, and not being able to use it can prove to be a pretty significant problem, especially for users who are fond of using their computer’s camera.
 Thankfully, though, this issue is completely fixable, and the following are the most effective solutions that you can use to try and fix it: